Dunstaffnage Castle: Royal fortress

 Now a Crown property, Dunstaffnage was controlled by a series of keepers.
 James I seized the castle in 1431, following the Battle of Inverlochy, as his enemies were hiding inside.
-In 1455 James Douglas, 9th Earl of Douglas stayed at Dunstaffnage, on his way to treat with John MacDonald, Lord of the Isles.
+In 1455, James Douglas, 9th Earl of Douglas stayed at Dunstaffnage, on his way to treat with John MacDonald, Lord of the Isles.
 This followed James II's attack on Douglas power, and led to the signing of the Treaty of Westminster-Ardtornish.
 A later keeper, John Stewart of Lorn, was a rival of Alan MacDougall, and was stabbed by his supporters on his way to his marriage at Dunstaffnage Chapel in 1463, although he survived long enough to make his vows.
 Although MacDougall took the castle, he was ousted by James III, who granted Dunstaffnage to Colin Campbell, 1st Earl of Argyll in 1470.

 Clan Campbell

 The Earls of Argyll appointed Captains to oversee Dunstaffnage, and keep it in readiness, on their behalf.
 Changes were made to the buildings, particularly the gatehouse, which was rebuilt around this time.
 The Campbells were loyal allies of the royal house, and Dunstaffnage was used as a base for government expeditions against the MacDonald Lords of the Isles, among others, during the 15th and 16th centuries.
 James IV visited Dunstaffnage on two occasions.

 Dunstaffnage saw action during the Civil War, holding out against Montrose's army in 1644.
 The castle was burned by royalist troops, following the failure of Argyll's Rising in 1685, against the Catholic James VII.
 During the Jacobite risings of 1715 and 1745, the castle was occupied by government troops.
 Flora MacDonald, who helped Bonnie Prince Charlie to escape from Scotland, was briefly imprisoned here while en route to imprisonment in London.

-According to W. Douglas Simpson the castle appears in Tobias Smollet's Humphry Clinker, which although not naming Dunstaffnage, presents "a fair picture of life in the castle in the third quarter of the eighteenth century".
+According to W. Douglas Simpson the castle appears in Tobias Smollett's Humphry Clinker, published in 1771, which although not naming Dunstaffnage, presents "a fair picture of life in the castle in the third quarter of the eighteenth century".

 Decline and restoration

 The Campbells continued to add to the castle, building a new house over the old west range in 1725.
 However, the rest of the castle was already decaying.
-In 1810 an accidental fire gutted the gatehouse, and the Captains ceased to live here, moving to Dunstaffnage House some 2 km to the south-east.
+In 1810, an accidental fire gutted the gatehouse, and the Captains ceased to live here, moving to Dunstaffnage House some 2 km to the south-east.
 Tenants lived in the 1725 house within the castle until 1888.

 Restoration work was undertaken in 1903 by the Duke of Argyll, the castle's owner.
 This was followed in 1912 by a court case, in which the Court of Session ruled that Angus Campbell, the 20th hereditary Captain, had right of residence notwithstanding the Duke of Argyll's ownership.
 Works were delayed by World War I, and the planned total restoration was never completed.
 In 1958, the 21st Captain and the Duke agreed to hand the castle into state care, and it is now open to the public as a Historic Environment Scotland property.